Q. What should I do if I think I have COVID-19 while I am pregnant?

 Q. If I am pregnant, should I be going to work?

 A: Yes, you can still work if you are pregnant.
-There are no specific recommendations from the Centers for Disease Control or the American College of Obstetricians and Gynecologists against pregnant women in the workforce during this pandemic.
-It is recommended that you strictly follow proper hand hygiene and avoid groups of people larger than 10.
+There are no specific recommendations from the CDC or the American College of Obstetricians and Gynecologists against pregnant women in the workforce during this pandemic.
+It is recommended that you strictly follow proper hand hygiene, masking and avoid groups of people larger than 10.

-A: Yes, you can work with patients that are possibly infected with COVID-19, but like all health care workers, pregnant health care workers should adhere to all current infection control guidelines within their health care facility.
+A: Yes, you can work with patients that are possibly infected with COVID-19, but like all healthcare workers, you should adhere to all current infection control guidelines within your healthcare facility.
 If you are able to avoid working with patients who are positive or suspected to be positive for COVID-19, that would be ideal, but in some cases that will not be possible.

 Q. Is it safer to deliver my baby at home during this pandemic?